Insuring Your Boat

 Insurers consider many factors when deciding whether or not to offer a policy.
 Almost any vessel can be insured— for a price.
-You just want to make sure the policy meets your needs.
+You want to consider the following to make sure the policy you purchase meets your needs:

 - Age of Boat

-- Condition (Does it meet US Coast Guard Standards)
+- Condition (Does it meet US Coast Guard Standards in effect at the time it was built?)

 - Primary residence (If the boat is used as a primary residence)

-- Homemade (Boats without a serial number, many kits are okay)
+- Homemade (Boats without a serial number are tricky but many kits are okay)

 - Houseboats with no motor